 He plucked a photo of Colette from his nightstand, the one where she was seen sitting majestically on a deck chair, basking in the early morning light and grinning like a Cheshire cat.
 He yanked it out of its frame and inserted the memento inside a book that showed ‘Men Without Women’ on its cover.
 He placed the book on top and used it as press to shove everything flat inside the bag, now heavily swollen with his earthy possessions as he struggled to close it.
 He knew he needed to get away.
 Where?
 He didn’t know yet.
 When?
 Now.

 Despite his haphazard plan of heading south, despite there being an ostensible goal of spending a week somewhere in seclusion or maybe even across the border should the need be; a consciously chosen destination that he imagined, he kept on going and pushed onward.
-He drove for days across France, into Spain and all the way to Portugal only to reach the point where the land mass ended and a world of sea began.
-Only at that moment he decided to stop.

 Perhaps it’s a case of a cosmic joke.
 A mysterious force that pulled and reeled Monsieur Châteauroux in and steered him toward the 18th century small fishing village with a name that sounded like a sigh.
 Olhão, a lands end in the Algarve region on the southern tip of Portugal.
 Although it wasn’t exactly what he first imagined, he nonetheless took pride to have gotten as far away as possible from Fontainebleau.